LaplaceDemon/numjar/README.md

 # numjar
-Implement numpy with java
+Implement numpy with java.

-Compatible with numpy, but not just that!
+Compatible with numpy, but not just that !

 User guide：[Guide-to-NumJar](https://github.com/LaplaceDemon/numjar/wiki/Guide-to-NumJar)